nhannguyen95/algorithms/additional-learning/http/http-the-definitive-guide/04-connection-management.md

 - Persistent connections: Reusing TCP connections to eliminate connect/close delays.
 - Pipelined connections: Concurrent HTTP requests across a shared TCP connection.
 - Multiplexed connections: Interleaving chunks of requests and responses.

+## Parallel Connections

+HTTP allows clients to open multiple TCP connections and perform multiple HTTP transactions in parallel (each transaction can get its own TCP connection).

+For the above example, 1 HTTP transaction can be used to load HTML page first and then 3 remaining transactions are processed concurrently, each with their own connection.

+Parallel connections are now always faster, it depends on the client's network bandwidth (if the bandwidth is scarce it can be slow).

+A large number of open connections can also consume a lot of memory and cause performance problems of their own.
+Client might be able to open hundreds of connections, but many web servers handle hundreds of simultanious user at the same time, this will put a burden of 10000 connections on the server, slows it down (servers are free to close excessive connections from a particular client).
+The same situation is true for high load proxies.

+In practice, browsers do use parallel connections, but the total number of parallel connections is limited to a small number (~4).

+## Persistent Connections